-Because anti-racism is an active process that involves continuing learning and reflection, we have chosen the term “Learning Action” over “exercise” and “activity” when it comes to facilitating anti-racism learning with particular materials.
+Because anti-racism is an active process that involves continuous learning and reflection, we have chosen the term “Learning Action” over “exercise” and “activity” when it comes to facilitating anti-racism learning with particular materials.
 We define Learning Actions as follows:

 a way that you can engage others in anti-racism learning;

 has a critical/theoretical foundation and particular goals;

 includes accurate information, strategies, responses you can expect, and suggestions for further learning;